Alex-Van-Buren/mtga_collection_managerv2/README.md

+# Collection Manager
-# Use your browser to instantly analyze your MTG Arena collection.
+## Use your browser to instantly analyze your MTG Arena collection.
 No downloads.
 No loading.

 ## How to use the Collection Manager:
 1. Upload your Player Log file (see the help page for help finding it!)